snowplow-archive/snowplow.github.com/_posts/2014-05-14-introducing-self-describing-json.md

 [http://iglucentral.com/schemas/com.snowplowanalytics.self-desc/schema/jsonschema/1-0-0] [self-desc-schema]

 Don't worry about the URI for now - we will return to Iglu and the proposed path structure in a future blog post.
-For now, just notice that the path structure is identical to our space-efficient `schema` field format.
+For now, just notice that the path structure matches our space-efficient `schema` field format above.

 The JSON Schema enforces a few formatting rules for the `self` fields:

 * `name` and `format` must consist of only letters, numbers, underscores (`_`s) and hyphens (`-`s)
-* `vendor` supports the same characters plus period (`.`)
+* `vendor` supports the same characters plus periods (`.`)
 * `version` must be in [SchemaVer] [schemaver]

 Next, we can revise our JSON Schema to flag that it is a self-describing JSON Schema: